So it seems the country is having a racial reckoning — “Again”.

 Protests and marches have erupted across the country in broad support of the Black Lives Matter movement, even in alabaster-white cities with negligible black populations.
-The top of The New York Times’ bestseller list was seemingly fueled by the same energy — White Fragility, Me and White Supremacy, How to Be an Anti-racist, So You Want to Talk About Race — undoubtedly as a result of the many, many reading lists published in the last few weeks meant to help white people think more critically about race in the United States.
+The top of The New York Times bestseller list was seemingly fueled by the same energy — White Fragility, Me and White Supremacy, How to Be an Anti-racist, So You Want to Talk About Race — undoubtedly as a result of the many, many reading lists published in the last few weeks meant to help white people think more critically about race in the United States.

-Our own podcast shot up to No. 1 on the Apple Podcast charts; it was frequently mentioned on the aforementioned lists.
-And with it, our social media accounts gained tens of thousands of new followers, many of whom appeared to be white, over the course of just a few days.
+Our podcast shot up to No. 1 on the Apple Podcast charts; it was frequently mentioned on the aforementioned lists.
+And with it, our social media accounts gained tens of thousands of new followers, many of whom appeared to be white, over just a few days.
 At the same time, several major polls showed that white support for the Black Lives Matter movement, which was underwater at the time of the Ferguson, Mo., protests in 2014, had spiked in recent weeks.

 Some major shift appears to be happening with a large cohort of white people.
 But why now?

 The events that catalyzed this zeal among them were clear in their urgency.
-There was the horrific video of a Minneapolis police officer kneeling on George Floyd’s neck, which followed the police shooting of Breonna Taylor in Louisville, which followed the shooting death of Ahmaud Arbery in Georgia.
+There was the horrific video of a Minneapolis police officer kneeling on George Floyd’s neck, which followed the police shooting of Breonna Taylor in Louisville, which followed the shooting death of Ahmad Arbery in Georgia.
 But, of course, the recent history of the United States is replete with disasters such as these.
 Eric Garner’s death on Staten Island in 2014 at the hands of police was eerily similar to that of Floyd’s.
 Philando Castile was killed by an officer in 2016 in a shooting not far from where Floyd was killed.
 Both those encounters were captured on videos that went viral and became national news.
 Weren’t those cases sufficiently outrageous?

 So I decided to ask our new white followers on Instagram what had changed — either in the world or in their personal lives — that moved them to “finally get off the sidelines,” as many of them were putting it in their posts on the platform.
-Their responses (and there were many) were a stew of zeal, frankness and some embarrassment.
+Their responses (and there were many) were a stew of zeal, frankness, and some embarrassment.
 Many people said they weren’t sure why this moment was different.
 There was nuance and personal texture to the responses, but several overarching themes quickly emerged.

 The first, perhaps not surprisingly, was President Trump, who was referenced directly or obliquely in almost every message I received.
 Some people said that his demagoguery on race made the problem of American racism legible to them in a way it hadn’t been before. (“If more than half of my country supports Trump and agrees with his views, we have much more work to do [than] I had previously imagined,” one person admitted.)

-Others said the shock of his election sparked their personal political awakenings, after which they attended Women’s Marches and became more active in their communities and online.
+Others said the shock of his election sparked their political awakenings, after which they attended Women’s Marches and became more active in their communities and online.
 So by the time this current moment arrived, they were more plugged in and experienced political actors, more habituated to protest.

 “During COVID I’ve also felt a physical vulnerability in the face of the virus that’s made me more empathetic and shifted my priorities to some degree,” one person wrote.
 “In some ways I think that increased vulnerability has also re-sensitized me toward images of violence against black bodies, which my privilege had allowed me to tune out to some degree before.”